 The Midwifery Program at University of British Columbia (UBC) is a four-year, direct entry, full-time undergraduate program leading to a Bachelor of Midwifery degree.
-Graduates may apply for Practising midwife registration in British Columbia (BC) after passing the Canadian Midwifery Registration Examination (CMRE), the BC Jurisprudence Examination (BC Exam) and meeting all registration requirements.
-They may be eligible for Provisional midwife registration awaiting the results of the CMRE.
+Graduates may apply for Practising midwife registration in British Columbia (BC) after passing the Canadian Midwifery Registration Examination (CMRE) and meeting all registration requirements.
+For graduates who have applied to take the CMRE or are awaiting exam results, provisional midwife registration will be granted to graduates who have met all other requirements for practising registration.
 The curriculum combines broad-based knowledge and understanding in the humanities and the social and bio-medical sciences.
 A variety of teaching methods are used, including seminars, laboratories, web-based technology, distance-learning, and clinical placements with B.C. midwives.
 Teaching is done in clinical placements, lecture theatres, seminar rooms, hospitals and labs throughout the province, and in international settings.
 Students spend at least three terms gaining clinical experience in midwifery practices across the province in order to meet clinical experience requirements for practising midwife registration with the BC College of Nurses and Midwives (BCCNM).

 Ontario has a four-year undergraduate midwifery education program, which earns a Bachelor of Health Science in Midwifery.
 Program curriculum is similar to that described for UBC.
-Its graduates can apply for Practising midwife registration with BCCNM after passing the CMRE, the BC Exam and meeting all registration requirements.
+Its graduates can apply for Practising midwife registration with BCCNM after passing the CMRE and meeting all registration requirements.
 The program is offered by:

 The Midwifery Program at Mount Royal University (Mount Royal’s B.Mid. program) is a four-year, direct entry, full-time undergraduate program leading to a Bachelor of Midwifery degree.
-Graduates may apply for practising midwife registration with CMBC after passing the CMRE, the BC Exam and meeting all registration requirements.
+Graduates may apply for practising midwife registration with CMBC after passing the CMRE and meeting all registration requirements.
 Mount Royal’s B.Mid. program currently has an interim program recognition status with BCCNM.

 BCCNM do not currently recognize any midwifery education programs in other Canadian provinces or territories except the programs in B.C., Ontario and Alberta as stated above.
-Graduates from a Canadian midwifery education program that are not recognized by BCCNM must first seek midwifery registration in a Canadian province or territory that recognize the program and apply for registration in B.C. under inter-provincial registration reciprocity.
+Graduates from a Canadian midwifery education program that are not recognized by BCCNM must first seek midwifery registration in a Canadian province or territory that recognize the program and apply for registration in B.C. as a Canadian applicant.

 BCCNM has a process in place in reviewing and approving a baccalaureate midwifery education program or a midwifery bridging program.
 Every program is required to apply through the process if the program intends to be approved by the BCCNM as a recognized program.